CaffeineViking/vkhr/readme.md

 All hair styles are courtesy of Cem Yuksel's great [HAIR model files](http://www.cemyuksel.com/research/hairmodels/) repository.

-The ponytail and bear hair geometry are from the [TressFX 3.1](https://github.com/GPUOpen-Effects/TressFX/tree/3.1.1) repository, and proper rights have been granted by AMD Inc.
+The ponytail and bear hair geometry are from the [TressFX 3.1](https://github.com/GPUOpen-Effects/TressFX/tree/3.1.1) repository, and proper rights have been granted by AMD Inc. to be used in this repository.
+However, you are *not* allowed to use it outside of this repository! i.e. not the MIT license for it!

 The woman model was created by Murat Afshar (also for Cem Yuksel's repo).